huaweicloud/terraform-provider-huaweicloud/docs/resources/as_lifecycle_hook.md

 * `notification_topic_name` - The topic name in SMN.

-* `create_time` - The time when the lifecycle hook is created.
+* `create_time` - The server time in UTC format when the lifecycle hook is created.

 ## Import

-Lifecycle hooks can be imported using the AS group ID and hook ID separated by a slash, e.g.:
+Lifecycle hooks can be imported using the AS group ID and hook ID separated by a slash, e.g.

 ```
 $ terraform import huaweicloud_as_lifecycle_hook.test <AS group ID>/<Lifecycle hook ID>